News

 I'm also a musician, playing in two bands, so I take advantage of my quieter periods to make progress on my compositions and dedicate a day to music and rehearsals.

-It's important to set yourself a structure.
+It's important to have a structure.
 Freedom can be exhausting, and you have to be able to impose limits and constraints on yourself.

 When I'm not very motivated (typically on Mondays) I go to the office to avoid distractions!